All Episodes

 A pollster calls, asks you who you're going to vote for.

-You, in the privacy of your phone call with a polster, not wanting the pollster to think that you're a racist pig, likely would say, I'm voting for the black guy, so as to get the pollster's approval, whether the pollster actually grants it or not.
+You, in the privacy of your phone call with a pollster, not wanting the pollster to think that you're a racist pig, likely would say, I'm voting for the black guy, so as to get the pollster's approval, whether the pollster actually grants it or not.

 You know, the tenants of political correctness.

-Now, keep in mind all these guys are Democrats, and you're dealing with Democrats being called by the pollsters.
+Now, keep in mind, all these guys are Democrats, and you're dealing with Democrats being called by the pollsters.

-Uh so if you call up your Democrat and say, hi, I'm from the ABC polling unit, who are you gonna agree to vote for?
+So if you call up your Democrat and say, hi, I'm from the ABC polling unit.

-I'm voting a black guy, I'm a good American.
+I'm a good American.

-I'm not racist, I'm voting a black guy.
+I'm voting a black guy.

-I am an open-minded.
+I am open-minded.

 It's time for a change in this.

-Oh, good, I'll put it down.
+I'll put it down.

-You go to the ballot box, you vote the white guy, when nobody can see what you're doing, and nobody will know what you're doing.
+You go to the ballot box, you vote the white guy when nobody can see what you're doing and nobody will know what you're doing.

-But Iowa, the Hawkeye cockeye.
+But Iowa, the Hawkeye Caucy, you go into somebody's house.

 You have all your friends watching what you're doing.